deltaGPhys/ShelterInLaplace/README.md

-This is a relaxation-method solver for [Laplace's equation](https://en.wikipedia.org/wiki/Laplace%27s_equation) with continuum motion.
+This is a relaxation-method solver for [Laplace's equation](https://en.wikipedia.org/wiki/Laplace%27s_equation) with motion of the lattice.
 Forked from (https://github.com/deltaGPhys/TheGoodLaplace) -> (https://github.com/deltaGPhys/ForestFire) -> (https://github.com/deltaGPhys/ConwayGameOfLife) -> (https://github.com/Zipcoder/ConwayGameOfLife)

 ### Background
-See https://github.com/deltaGPhys/TheGoodLaplace for background on the equation and the relaxation method for finding numerical solutions
+See https://github.com/deltaGPhys/TheGoodLaplace for background on the equation and the relaxation method for finding numerical solutions.

 ### Execution
 In this implementation, the cells in the array are simulated as if they are discrete parts of a moving lattice.
 Each element feels an average force